 After the war's end, made a voyage to the West Coast returning veterans and bringing out their replacements.
 She sailed from Pearl Harbor again on 29 September with passengers for New York, arriving on 19 October.

 New York was selected as a target ship for "Operation Crossroads" the atomic tests, and departed on March 4, 1946 for the West Coast.
-She left San Francisco on 1 May, and after calls in Pearl Harbor and Kwajalein, arriving at Bikini Atoll on 15 June.
+On May 1, 1946 departed San Francisco steaming via Pearl Harbor and Kwajalein before arriving on June 15, 1946 at Bikini Atoll.
 Surviving the surface blast on 1 July and the underwater explosion on 25 July, she was taken to Kwajalein and decommissioned on August 29, 1946.
 Later towed to Pearl Harbor and studied for the next two years.

 On July 8, 1948 towed out to sea 40 miles used as a target for ships and planes carrying out full-scale battle maneuvers with new weapons for eight hours.

 Naval Aviation News.
 October 1948.
 "Planes Sink Battleships" page 11: